Clarkson-Applied-Data-Science/Course-feedback/README.md

 ## Clone the Repository

 flask
-flask_sqlalchemy
-flask_wtf
-wtforms
-python-dotenv

 ## 1. Project Overview

 The system is a web-based application designed for the Clarkson University community to provide insightful feedback on academic courses.
 The platform aims to improve the learning experience by:

 - Collecting student feedback
-- Offering analytical dashboards for instructors and administrators
+- Offering analytical dashboards for administrators
 - Enabling students and alumni to suggest new courses for future semesters

 Key principles:

-- Only students enrolled in a course can provide feedback.
-- Students can view and edit their submissions within a limited time frame (and, ideally, even after graduation).
+- Students can view and edit their feedback.
-- Faculty and administrators can monitor feedback trends, view summarized analytics, and make data-driven decisions regarding course improvement and curriculum development.
+- Administrators can monitor feedback trends, view summarized analytics, and make data-driven decisions.
 - Feedback is only posted after review and approval by an administrator (e.g., validating attendance or enrollment).
 - Alumni can suggest new courses based on trends they see in the field, helping Clarkson remain an always-evolving university.